klmr/knitr-example/deseq.md

 | do1538    | PolIII     | brain    | e18.5   |
 | do1539    | PolIII     | brain    | P0.5    |

-We’re dealing with ChIP dataset for polIII expression.
+We’re dealing with a ChIP dataset for pol III expression.
 Since we are interested in comparing gene expression between different conditions, the input libraries are not relevant for now, so we filter them out.

 For data manipulation, I recommend the excellend [dplyr][] library.
-It’s fast becoming established as a de facto standard, and it produces very readable code.
+It’s fast becoming established as a *de facto* standard, and it produces very readable code by chaining several operations on the same data via the `%>%` operator.
 For instance, the following simply filters our data frame by a given criterion.

 ```r